mikejosef10/miot/README.md

 ## Setup virtual enviroment

   Install venv with "pip install virtualenv"
-In the project folder type "python<version> -m venv venv" use "env/Scripts/Activate.ps1" to activate virtual enviroment install packages with "pip install ..." use "pip freeze > requirements.txt" to store packages in a txt file To install the packages, run "~ pip install -r requirements.txt"
+  In the project folder type "python<version> -m venv venv" Use "env/Scripts/Activate.ps1" to activate virtual enviroment Install packages with "pip install ..."
+  Use "pip freeze > requirements.txt" to store packages in a txt file To install the packages, run "~ pip install -r requirements.txt"

 # MQTT